nbren12/personal-website/content/post/2021-version-pinning.md

 - Services over TCP ports (e.g. running a database or webserver).
 - Connections with the operating system kernel

-Restarting a computer is such a powerful debugging tool because it removes a large amount of state stored in the RAM of your computer.
+Restarting a computer fixes so many problems because it removes a large amount of state stored in the RAM of your computer.
 However, it is not easy to rollback modifications to persistent state such as the contents of `/usr/bin`.
 For this reason, tools that prevent the accumulation of this state are increasingly bundled with package managers.

 Generally, these take two approaches.
 The more common approach isolates the installed environment of an application to a sub-environment which can easily be deleted and re-built if something goes wrong.
-For python-only projects, [virtualenvs] are the standard way to create such isolated environments.
+For Python projects, [virtualenvs] are the standard way to create such isolated environments.
 [conda] extends the virtualenv concept to include non-python dependencies while docker containers[^5] and virtual machines create entirely isolated computers-within-a computer.
-Taken to extreme, you might need to buy a new super-computer and rehire the now-retired sysadmin to replicate your collaborators' environment.
+Taken to extreme, you might need to buy a new super-computer and rehire the now-retired sysadmin to replicate your collaborator's environment.

 "Functional" package managers like [Nix] prevent the accumulation of system state, by making it "immutable".
 For instance, instead of installing `rsync`